cymophic/cymophic/README.md

 # Hello! 👋

 - 👁 I'm a DevOps Engineer from the Philippines.
-- 🚀 I'm highly interested in programming and puzzles.
+- 🚀 I am Highly Interested in Programming and Puzzles.

 ###